-How much does a notary bond cost in Idaho?
+How much does a $10,000 notary bond cost in Idaho?

-Simply click “Buy Now” to buy an Idaho notary bond directly through our site.
-Purchase online safely and securely.
-It only takes a few minutes to get bonded as a notary in ID.
+Simply click Buy Now to safely purchase your Idaho notary bond directly through our site.
+It only takes a few minutes to be on your way to getting bonded as a notary in Idaho.

 Why do I need this bond?

 Idaho notary bonds are required by the Secretary of State in the amount of $10,000.

 Idaho notary bonds are put in place to ensure that notaries have applied for appointment with the Secretary of the State, been appointed as a notary public for the state for the specified commission, and adhere to all terms listed in the Idaho Notary Public Act, Title 51 of the Idaho Code.

 Notary bonds in Idaho remain continuous until canceled unless the notary fails to perform all duties for which they are appointed.
 These bonds expire six years from the date of issuance at which point they must be renewed.

 To become an appointed notary public in Idaho, applicants must meet the following requirements:

 - Minimum 18 years old